llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 The Language Server Protocol allows you to open a project, go to the code you want to change and jump from there directly to the other relevant parts of the repository.
-With 500,000+ lines of TableGen in the LLVM project, that’s a lot of code you get to ignore!
+With 500,000+ lines of TableGen in the LLVM project, that is a lot of code you get to ignore!

 # Setup